image-js/image-js-docs/docs/API reference/Filters/Gradient.md

 The gradient filter enhances edges by detecting abrupt changes in pixel intensities.

 :::caution
 Keep in mind that gradient filters can be sensitive to noise and might result in false edges or emphasize noise.
-Smoothing the image (e.g., using a Gaussian blur) before applying the gradient filter can help mitigate this issue.
+Smoothing the image (e.g., using Gaussian blur) before applying the gradient filter can help mitigate this issue.
 :::

 <details>
 <summary><b>Implementation</b></summary>

 Here's how gradient filter is implemented in ImageJS:

 _Grayscale Conversion_: Before applying a gradient filter, the color image is converted into [grayscale](grayscale.md 'link to grayscale filter').
 This simplifies the processing by reducing the image to a single channel representing pixel intensities.